 In 2007, I started my college endeavor at Slippery Rock University.
 I started my freshmen year as an athletic training major.
 After my first semester, I decided that I also wanted to be a teacher.
 Sports and being physically active was always a passion of mine, so it was an easy decision to pick up health and physical education.
 I was a dual major for the rest of my undergraduate career.
 I graduated in December 2010 with my Bachelor’s of Science in athletic training.
 I passed my BOC in November 2010 and was given my credentials, certified athletic trainer (ATC), post-graduation in January 2011.
 After graduating, I returned to Slippery Rock for 3 semesters to finish my physical education degree.
 I graduated with my second bachelor’s degree in August 2012.

 In October 2019, I got married to Mr. Mauder!
 Mr. Mauder and I had met at Slippery Rock University and then both ended up in Raleigh after graduation.
-This school year will be the first year that I will go by Mrs. Mauder, so it may take me a while to respond to that name and realize you are addressing me and not my husband while in the gym!
-Mr. Mauder and I have a cat named Oreo, who many of the 7th and 8th graders got to meet during our virtual learning last school year!
+Mr. Mauder and I have a cat named Oreo, who many of you had the chance to meet during our remote learning last school year!
 She worked hard and appeared in many of the lessons as well as attended many Google Meets!
-Oreo will be happy when virtual learning is officially over and she can go back to napping uninterrupted all day!
+Oreo is happy we are back to teaching in person full time so she can go back to napping uninterrupted all day!